Line graph characterization of power graphs of finite nilpotent groups: Introduction

 In \cite{curtin-Pourgholi-prpoer-power-graph}, Curtin \emph{et al}. introduced the concept of deleted power graphs.
 They introduced deleted power graph as follows; \begin{defn} Given a group $G,$ the \emph{proper power graph} of $G,$ denoted by $\mathcal{P}^{**}(G),$ is the graph obtained by deleting all the dominating vertices from the power graph $\mathcal{P}(G).$ Moreover, by $\mathcal{P}^{*}(G)$ we denote the graph obtained by deleting only the identity element of $G$ and this is called \emph{deleted power graph} of $G.$ Note that if there is no such dominating vertex other than identity, then $\mathcal{P}^{*}(G)=\mathcal{P}^{**}(G).$ \end{defn} Curtin \emph{et al}. discussed the diameter of the proper power graph of the symmetric group $S_n$ on $n$ symbols.
-For more information related to proper power graphs we refer to \cite{curtin-Pourgholi-prpoer-power-graph, Dostabadi-Farrokhi-Ghouchan,shi-Moghaddamfar}.
+For more information related to proper power graphs we refer to \cite{curtin-Pourgholi-prpoer-power-graph, Dostabadi-Farrokhi-Ghouchan,Shi}.
 Then Aalipour \emph{et al}. in \cite[Question 40]{firstenhcedpwrstrctreaacns1} asked about the connectivity of proper power graphs.
-Recently, Cameron and Jafari in \cite{HeidarJafari} answered this question.
-Moreover, they wrote a theorem (below) in which they classified all groups $G$ such that some non-identity vertex is joined to all others. \begin{lemma}[Theorem 4, \cite{HeidarJafari}] Let $G$ be a finite group.
+Recently, Cameron and Jafari in \cite{Heidar-Jafari} answered this question.
+Also they characterized all dominatable power graphs by following lemma: \begin{lemma}[Theorem 4, \cite{Heidar-Jafari}] Let $G$ be a finite group.
 Suppose that $x\in G$ has the property that for all $y\in G,$ either $x$ is a power of $y$ or vice versa.
 Then one of the following holds: \begin{enumerate} \item[(a)] $x=e;$ \item [(b)] $G$ is cyclic and $x$ is a generator; \item[(c)] $G$ is a cyclic p-group for some prime $p$ and $x$ is arbitrary; \item[(d)] $G$ is a generalized quaternion group and $x$ has order $2.$ \end{enumerate} \end{lemma}